DUCK Lab People

 Stuart’s research has been published in professional academic journals such as the Journal of Cognition and Development and Developmental Science, and his work has been supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-Currently, he is an Associate Editor of the APA journal Developmental Psychology.
+Currently, he is the Editor-in-Chief of the journal Cognitive Development and completing his term as an Associate Editor of the APA journal Developmental Psychology.
 In his spare time, he enjoys cheering for ill-fated sports teams, enjoying fine foods, and really enjoying not-so-fine foods.

 Graduate Students/Lab Managers

-Jessica Caporaso (B.S., High Point University; M.A., UNCG) is a fourth year graduate student and lab co-manager.
-Jessica’s research interests include the development of cognitive control and social competence.
+Jessica Caporaso (B.S., High Point University; M.A., UNCG) is a fifth year graduate student and lab co-manager.
+Jessica’s research interests include the development of cognitive control social competence, moral understanding, and the relations between the three.
 In her spare time, Jessica enjoys baking, hanging out with the Caporaso house marauder/dog, Luna (Lovegood), and losing to Kathleen in Harry Potter trivia.

-Rachel Croce (B.A., University of Maryland) is a second year graduate student in the lab.
-Rachel's research interests include children's socio-cognitive development, most specifically in their social decision making.
+Rachel Croce (B.A., University of Maryland; M.A., UNCG) is a third year graduate student in the lab.
+Rachel's research interests include children's socio-cognitive development, specifically in relation to their social decision making.
 In Rachel's spare time, she enjoys playing board games, going to concerts, and attending sports events.

-Kimberly Marble (B.A., M.A., UNCG) is a fourth year graduate student and lab co-manager.
-Kimmy's research interests include children's social judgments in cultural settings and the cognitive skills that support these judgments.
-In her spare time, Kimmy enjoys hiking, binge-watching Star Trek (fingers crossed for the re-boot!), and snuggling with her psych-savvy cat, Gilbert (Gottlieb).
+Kimberly Marble (B.A., M.A., UNCG) is a fifth year graduate student and lab co-manager.
+Kimmy's research interests include children's perceptions of expertise and authority; specifically, children’s use of social group or trait information in their evaluation of people who serve as sources of information (e.g., doctors, teachers).
+She is also interested in the cognitive skills that support these areas of social reasoning.
+In her spare time, Kimmy is learning to like running, binge-watches Star Trek, and snuggles with her psych-savvy cat, Gilbert (Gottlieb).